tansey-lab/pyro_tutorial/README.md

 ## Step 15

-Demonstrating nested plates, and the peculiarity of indexing into nested plates in pyro
+Demonstrating nested plates, and the peculiarity of indexing into nested plates in pyro.
+We show two equivalent ways to nest plates in pyro.

 [step_15.py](./vignettes/step_15.py)

 ## Step 16

-Demonstrating the difference between batch and event dimensions with an example model that has to deal with both
+Demonstrating the difference between batch and event dimensions with an example model that has to deal with both.

 [step_16.py](./vignettes/step_16.py)